deltanet/adapt-contrib-media/README.md

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).

 ### \_component (string):
-This must be set to `"media-autoplay"`.
+This must be set to `"mediaAutoplay"`.

 ### \_classes (string):
 CSS class name(s) to be applied to this component’s containing `div`.
 The class(es) must be predefined in one of the Less files.
 Separate multiple classes with a space.